On the quasi-isometric classification of locally compact groups: Quasi-isometric rigidity of symmetric spaces

 then 1 belongs to the closure of $C_g$.
 Hence $V_g\cap C_g\neq\emptyset$, so if we pick $\gamma$ in the intersection we get

 so we deduce, for all $g\in G$

 Since the action is locally bounded, $\varphi(\Omega_G)$ is bounded.
 This shows that for a given $x\in X$, the distance $d(w\varphi(g)x,\varphi(g)x)$ is bounded independently of $g$.
 Since $G$ acts coboundedly, this shows that $w$ has bounded displacement, so $w=1$.
-Since $W$ is locally compact, this implies that $\varphi$ is continuous at 1 and hence is continuous. \end{proof}
+Since $H$ is locally compact, this implies that $\varphi$ is continuous at 1 and hence is continuous. \end{proof}

 We need to deduce Theorem \ref{cqi} from Theorem \cite[Theorem 1.5]{kl09}.
 For this we need to introduce all the terminology of quasi-actions.
-We define a {\em quasi-action} as an arbitrary map $G\to X^X$.
+We define a {\em quasi-action} of a group $G$ on a set $X$ as an arbitrary map $G\to X^X$, written as $g\mapsto (x\mapsto gx)$.
 If $x\in X$, let $i_x:G\to X$ be the orbital map $g\mapsto gx$.

-If $G$ is a group and $X$ a metric space, a {\em uniformly large-scale lipschitz} (ULSL) quasi-action of $G$ on $X$ is a map $\rho:G\to X^X$, such that for some $(\mu,\alpha)\in\R_{>0}\times\R$, every map $\rho(g)$, for $g\in G$ is a $(\mu,\alpha)$-Lipschitz map (in the sense defined in \S\ref{s_qii}), and satisfying $\rho(1)\stackrel{\alpha}\sim\textnormal{id}$ and $\rho(gh)\stackrel{\alpha}\sim\rho(g)\rho(h)$ for all $g,h\in G$.
+If $G$ is a group and $X$ a metric space, a {\em uniformly large-scale Lipschitz} (ULSL) quasi-action of $G$ on $X$ is a map $\rho:G\to X^X$, such that for some $(\mu,\alpha)\in\R_{>0}\times\R$, every map $\rho(g)$, for $g\in G$ is a $(\mu,\alpha)$-Lipschitz map (in the sense defined in \S\ref{s_qii}), and satisfying $\rho(1)\stackrel{\alpha}\sim\textnormal{id}$ and $\rho(gh)\stackrel{\alpha}\sim\rho(g)\rho(h)$ for all $g,h\in G$.
 Note that for a ULSL quasi-action, all $i_x$ are pairwise $\sim$-equivalent.

 The quasi-action is {\em cobounded} if the map $i_x$ has a cobounded image for every $x\in X$.
 If $G$ is a locally compact group, a quasi-action is {\em locally bounded} if $i_x$ maps compact subsets to bounded subsets for all $x$ (if $G$ is discrete this is an empty condition).
 The quasi-action is {\em coarsely proper} if for all $x\in X$, inverse images of bounded subsets by $i_x$ have compact closure.